 The Whatfix Team

-At Stellaris, we firmly believe that “we invest in people, not ideas”…and Whatfix is no different a story.
+At Stellaris, “we invest in people, not ideas”…and Whatfix is no different a story.
 I first met with the Whatfix team at an event in April 2014.
 I was going through 50 back to back SaaS pitches and did not take too much notice.

 Whatfix was just trying to get off the ground.
 Several months later, one of my colleagues insisted that I should meet with the team focusing on user adoption/ support, and summarily dismissed the idea as I thought that there could be nothing new in this space.

 At his insistence, I met the team, and subsequently led the first investment back in 2014 when I was part of Helion.
 I have been very fortunate to work with Khadim and Vara, the two co-founders, since then.

 They are quiet operators, experiment and learn rapidly, and have been exemplary in their cash efficiency since the inception.
 It has been a pleasure to see the founders grow during the last 2.5 years of active association.

 1. There is ~$500B of new software sold/ custom built every year – barring exceptions, most of them need help, it is, therefore, a massive market.
 Help/ Support market for this software is waiting to be disrupted, little of note has changed in the last three decades